 We are super pumped to introduce you all to two dear friends of ours!
 This is Meghan (Meglie) and Stephen (Kilty Man) from @ubuthevan!
 They are from the suburbs of Chicago, IL, although originally Stephen is from South Africa.
-They have an epic build they created with their own two hands filled with wonderful features including ample water storage, an induction cooktop, and even an adventure vanlifer’s dream “garage”!
-Give their story a read, be sure to check out their awesome websites Ubu the Van and Hope Miners, and don’t forget to follow them on Insta!
+They have an epic van build they created with their own two hands filled with wonderful features including ample water storage, an induction cooktop, and even an adventure vanlifer’s dream “garage”!
+Give their story a read, be sure to check out their awesome websites Ubu the Van and Hope Miners.

 Where are you currently located?